For Immediate Release

 The goal of the Grants for Exploratory Academic Research (GEAR) Program is to encourage faculty researchers at South Carolina colleges and universities to compete effectively for research funding to support the thrust-based research clusters associated with South Carolina’s National Science Foundation EPSCoR Research Infrastructure Improvement Track-1 award, MADE in SC.

 The vision of MADE in SC is to discover and establish new and sustainable approaches for the design and assembly of hierarchical materials at multiple relevant length scales that service South Carolina’s STEM research, education, and workforce needs and invigorate economic development.
-The focus of this initiative is to discover and develop new intelligently designed optical and magnetic materials, stimuli-responsive polymeric materials, and interactive biomaterials, all supported by a newly-created Multiscale Modeling and Computation Core.
+The focus of this initiative is to discover and develop new intelligently designed optical, electrochemical and magnetic materials, stimuli-responsive polymeric materials, and interactive biomaterials, all supported by a newly-created Multiscale Modeling and Computation Core.

 GEAR awards are available to single investigators who are within 10 years of their initial tenure-track appointments and pursuing high risk/high reward research.
 While this program is limited to single investigators (i.e., no Co-PIs), collaboration with other researchers is always encouraged to achieve the best research outcome.

 Five awards with a maximum budget of $50,000 each have been made to:

 Simulation of nuclear quantum effects on properties of advanced materials employing adaptable Gaussian Bases